 - 1 tsp kosher salt

-- ¾ cup neutral-flavored oil I typically use avocado, canola, or vegetable
+- 1/2 cup neutral-flavored oil, I typically use avocado, canola, or vegetable

-- 2 tsp vanilla extract or other extract of your choice
+- 2 tsp vanilla extract or another extract of your choice